 How can I get my website whitelisted?

 The process of getting your ads whitelisted takes about 10 working days once the ads adhere to the Acceptable Ads criteria:

 - If your website has ads that comply with the Acceptable Ads criteria, simply fill out this form.

 - Someone from Eyeo, the company behind Adblock Plus, will contact you to determine the exact ads, and check whether they comply with our criteria.

 - After you have made any necessary changes, both sides sign an agreement.

-The results of our user survey say something different.
-According to it, only 25 percent of Adblock Plus users are strictly against any advertising.
-They will disable this feature and that's fine.
-The other users replied that they would accept some kinds of advertising to help websites.
-Some users are even asking for a way to enable Adblock Plus on some websites only.
+The results of our user survey say yes.
+According to the survey, only 25 percent of Adblock Plus users are strictly against all advertising.
+They can disable the feature and browse completely ad-free.
+The other 75 percent replied that they would accept some advertising to help support websites.